 Driving the Golden Circle Route with Some of the Most Beautiful Waterfalls in Iceland

-The Golden Circle in Iceland is sort of like going to Yosemite and driving around the valley – it’s going to be crowded, but you have to do it.
+The Golden Circle Route in Iceland is sort of like going to Yosemite and driving around Yosemite Valley.
+You know it’s going to be crowded, but it’s so beautiful you have to do it.
 If you are traveling 2 or more of you, it’s great to rent a car and drive it yourself so that you can go at your own pace.
-But there are also tons of tours that you can consider if you’d rather have someone else do all the planning and driving!
+But there are also tons of Golden Circle tours that you can consider if you’d rather have someone else do all the planning and driving!

-There are multiple routes you can go depending on what you want to see, but we chose to head out to Gulfoss, and then head south to Selfoss, where we would be staying for the night.
+There are multiple routes you can go depending on what you want to see, but we chose to head out to Gullfoss, and then head south to Selfoss for the night.
 So, we didn’t quite make a circle – but we hit most of the great spots along the way!

-That being said, if you’re going to Iceland, you can’t miss the Golden Circle and it’s bountiful beautiful waterfalls.
-Here was our experience!
+As much as I tend to steer clear of the crowds, if you’re going to Iceland, you can’t miss the Golden Circle and its beautiful waterfalls.
+Here was my experience!

-Driving from Borgarnes, we had 2 options to get to the Golden Circle route in Iceland – either drive the quicker route south through the tunnel and pay another 1,000 krona, or take the longer route east (route 47) along the Hvalfjörður fjord.
+Driving from Borgarnes, we had 2 options to get to the Golden Circle route in Iceland.
+Either drive the quicker route south through the tunnel and pay another 1,000 kronor, or take the longer route east (route 47) along the Hvalfjörður fjord.
 Money aside, we figured we had already been through the tunnel, so we chose to explore – and I’m SO glad we did.

 The drive was simply spectacular – and that word doesn’t even feel like quite enough to adequately explain the views.
 If you’re looking for the coolest waterfalls in Iceland, and just simply amazing views, this should definitely go on your list.
-The sun peeking through the clouds, rainbows just hanging out with us for what felt like forever, horses and sheep everywhere – and a cow who was very displeased with us driving by him as he took a stroll along the road.
+The sun peeking through the clouds with rainbows just hanging out with us for what felt like forever.
+Horses and sheep everywhere – and a cow who was very displeased with us driving by him as he took a stroll along the road.

 On the south side of the Hvalfjörður fjord, we ended up on a gravel road (route 48) for a while before we reached the main road (route 36) around the Golden Circle route.
 When we picked up our car rental, one of the insurance options was for gravel insurance.
 We now found out why.

-We took the road very slow, watching for potholes everywhere, as those with 4WD flew by us (although there were very few cars along this road).
-Once we got to the main road for the Golden Circle route, we were back up to 55km (the speed limit throughout most of Iceland) and quickly came upon the tourist traffic.
+We took the road very slowly, watching for potholes everywhere, as those with 4WD flew by us (although there were very few cars on this road).
+Once we got to the main road for the Golden Circle route, we were back up to 55km (the speed limit throughout most of Iceland).
+We quickly came upon the tourist traffic.